T

 Insider timing tips

-• The shoulder seasons (October-November and March-April) offer a good balance of decent weather, fewer crowds, and slightly lower prices compared to peak summer.
+• The shoulder seasons (October-November and March-April) offer a good balance of decent weather, fewer crowds, and slightly lower prices compared to the peak summer months of December-February.

 Ready to plan your Patagonia trip?